 Autumn Themed Math Pages

 Kidzone has a variety of worksheets (18+ pages) to practice all sorts of addition and subtraction with their Autumn Themed Math Pages.
-You can search by grade level or skill to find exactly what you’re looking for your students.
-These are a great option if you’re looking for free resources.
+You can search by grade level or skill to find exactly what you’re looking for.
+These are great options if you’re looking for free resources.
 When I first started teaching I used these because they were free.
-There are so many other resources out there now so it really is up to the time and budge you’re wanting to spend.
+There are so many other resources out there now so it really is up to the time and budget you’re wanting to spend.

 More Fall Worksheets